-- If the line is set to -2 it will disconnect all active calls.
-0 - If line is set to -1, then it will disconnect the call on the current line (default behavior).
-0 - Otherwise it will disconnect the call on the specified line.
-0 - More details here 0 accept ()
+- If the line is set to -2 it will disconnect all active calls. - o If line is set to -1, then it will disconnect the call on the current line (default behavior). - Otherwise it will disconnect the call on the specified line.

+accept ()